abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/baseline.md

 ruby -v
 ```
 ### Run a Simple Puppet Command
-Test that the Puppet executable runs correctly:
+Check that Puppet responds to commands by running puppet help.
+Seeing the help menu confirms that Puppet is working properly.

 ```console
 puppet help